— The oft-quoted Page 5 of the WARMACHINE Prime and HORDES Primal rulebooks

 The minor non-human races of Western Immoren, collectively known as Minions, that often serve as warriors for hire in much the same way as the Mercenaries.
 Like the Mercenaries, dedicated Minion armies also exist; many of these center around the boar-like Farrow or the alligator-like Gatormen, both of whom have started banding together to push interlopers out of their tribal lands.

-Of course, for all this political and technological mucking about, the Iron Kingdoms are still by-and-large a heroic fantasy setting.
+Of course, for all this political and technological mucking about, Western Immoren is still by-and-large a heroic fantasy setting.
 It's just that nowadays, the warriors' weapons are as likely to be guns as swords; the wizards' wonders are as likely to be mechanikal as arcane; and the goblins, ogrun, and trolls are as likely to be adventurers (or hapless townsfolk) as adventurer-bait.A Warmachine video game is in the works, with gameplay footage unveiled at Gen Con 2010, with an actual trailer shown at E3 2011 (which can be found here).
 The Gameplay Footage from 2010 can be found here.
 This has since been re-tooled as a turn-based tactics game currently on Kickstarter and well-beyond its initial funding goal.A new version of the RPG was also released in 2012, using a modified version of the wargames' rules system and a 'dual-class' character-creation system.
 A quick-start introductory adventure can be found on the Privateer Press website, titled Fools Rush In.

 And in fact Cryx learned a lot about the Dark arts form studying them (their Warwitch Sirens are Orgoth remnants) , and many of their plans involved finding Orgoth relics.
 Cryx's iconic Soul Cages were originally Orgoth devices as well.